clarekilgour/RSP-Water-Quality-Explorer-RShiny-App/Data/README.md

   1. Identify the DOI of the dataset you would like to access.
   2. Input this new DOI on line 15.
   3. Update the list of IDs in lines 18-21 to those of your Monitoring Locations of interest.
+  4. Update the parameter of interest (if it is not conductivity) on line 37.
 </p>
 <h2>Outputs</h2>
 <p>